insect-biome-atlas/happ/README.md

 ### Chimera filtering

 If chimera filtering is enabled results from filtering are placed under `results/chimera/<rundir>` with additional sub-directories depending on the `run_name`, `method` and `algorithm` parameter settings under the `chimera` section in the configuration file.
-For example:
+For example if running chimera filtering with the `samplewise` method (default):

 ```
 results/chimera/